alexandr-g/alex-blog/content/posts/2019-12-07/index.md

 <img src="https://i.imgur.com/O0jSeM4.png" width="710" />

-You can advance even further and analyze on every now deployment and not only against static `url` definitions.
+You can advance even further and analyze on every now deployment and not only against static `URL` definitions.
 I'm describing [How to configure automated deployments for every branch/commit with Zeit now.](https://grischuk.de/how-to-configure-automated-deployments-for-every-branch-commit-with-zeit-now)

 ## References